THE WAR DUNGEON

 The Patriarchs and Matriarchs

-My Great Grandfather served with the Duke of Wellingtons Regiment from 1914 until 1950, serving at nearly every major battle of The Great War and surviving the harrowing retreat and rearguard actions of 1940 in France.
-Follow along on an incredible tale of service, spanning two World Wars.
+My Great Grandfather (Margaret's father) served with the Duke of Wellingtons Regiment from 1914 until 1950, serving at nearly every major battle of The Great War.
+He would fight with the BEF in France during the 1940 campaign and evacuation.

 Pte.
 Lorne Andrew Welsh